c-lorenzo76/Veeto/README.md

 09/04 <br>
 I fixed the issue of only the host being redirected to Questions page.
 I now need to add the voting implementation.
-After I need to adjust it to become a multi step form.
+After I need to adjust it to become a multistep form.
 Once those two things are in play I can make it show the results from the poll.
 Have it display places to eat according to the responses May need to create a new Google account to be able to make requests based off coordinates or see other API uses.
-Maybe don't even need that an could use TripAdvisor API.
+Maybe don't even need that and could use TripAdvisor API.
 Warning: Each child in a list should have a unique "key" prop.

-error for something idk what
+error for something I don't know what

 Check the render method of `Lobby`.
 See https://reactjs.org/link/warning-keys for more information.
 MotionComponent@http://localhost:5173/node_modules/.vite/deps/framer-motion.js:475:40